csci-1301/csci-1301.github.io/docs/software_install.md

 #.
 Download and install Visual Studio (leave all the options on their default settings).

-    If possible, check the box next to "Workload" → "Windows" → ".NET-Desktop Development", or to "Workload" → "Other Toolsets" → ".NET Core cross-platform development":
+    If possible, check one of the box that starts with ".NET".
+It can be either under:

+     - "Workload" tab → "Windows" rubric → ".NET-Desktop Development",
+     - "Workload" tab → "Other Toolsets" rubric → ".NET Core cross-platform development",
+     - "Workload" tab → "Desktop & Mobile" rubric → ".NET desktop development"

    ![](img/install_option.jpeg){ width=80% }